Staff members with a UvAnetID can find more information in the A-Z list of their faculty or unit. See staff.uva.nl.

 Appointment conditions for academic staff

 In the case of academic staff, the Board establishes appointment conditions that job candidates must meet for each individual position.
-The Academic Staff Conditions of Appointment and Promotion Framework Document (Kader Benoemings- en Bevorderingseisen van Wetenschappelijk Personeel) sets out the conditions for new appointments and promotions.
+The Framework for Requirements for Appointments and Promotions of UvA Academic Staff (Kader Benoemings- en Bevorderingseisen van Wetenschappelijk Personeel) sets out the conditions for new appointments and promotions.
 The Framework Document stipulates, per post and level, which requirements apply to the UvA as a whole and which can be specified by individual faculties.

 All UvA staff involved in teaching and research have an individual responsibility to uphold standards and values of academic integrity.
 The University of Amsterdam endorses the Netherlands Code of Conduct for Academic Practice, which describes the principles of academic integrity.